 Now it’s time to add the PRIVATE_KEY value to the Postman environment

-config.zipfile which was generated in the previous exercise while creating the Developer Console Project.
-This will have two files:
+config.zip file which was generated in the previous exercise while creating the Developer Console Project.
+This zip contains two files:

-private.keyfile in a text editor and copy all the content available.
+private.key file in a text editor and copy the contents.

 Adobe provides a rich set of Postman collections to help you explore Experience Platform’s API.
-These collections are located in the GitHub repo Adobe Experience Platform Postman Samples.
-You should bookmark this repo as you will be using this numerous times throughout this tutorial and later as you implement Experience Platform for your own company.
+These collections are in the Adobe Experience Platform Postman Samples GitHub repo.
+You should bookmark this repo as you will use this numerous times throughout this tutorial and later as you implement Experience Platform for your own company.

 The first collection works with the Adobe Identity Management Service (IMS) APIs.
 It is a convenient way to populate the JWT_TOKEN and ACCESS_TOKEN from within Postman intended for non-production use cases such as completing this tutorial in your sandbox.
-Alternatively, the JWT Token can be generated within the Adobe Developer Console, but since it expires regularly, using this collection will allow you to refresh it without needing to revisit the Adobe Developer Console again while completing this tutorial.
+Alternatively, the JWT Token can be generated within the Adobe Developer Console.
+However, since it expires regularly, using this collection allows you to refresh it without needing to revisit the Adobe Developer Console again while completing this tutorial.

 To generate the tokens: